All Categories

 Acousto Magnetic (AM) Tags

-As an article surveillance technology, Acousto Magnetic (AM) works by utilizing a transmitter, a receiver, and an AM security tag.
+As an article surveillance technology, Acousto Magnetic (AM) works utilizing a transmitter, a receiver, and an AM security tag.

 An AM tag is a three-dimensional plastic tag that is made using two metal strips, one being a strip of magnetostrictive (a metal that changes shape and dimension during magnetization), ferromagnetic amorphous metal, and a strip of a magnetically semi-hard metallic strip.
 The latter is used for increasing signal strength and facilitating deactivation of the tag.